 - Sensory Seeking Activities – Perfect for “wild” or rough kids

-- How to Create a Sensory Tent – A great sensory diet activity that is incredibly helpful for a lot of kids
+- How to Create a Sensory Tent – A great sensory diet activity that is incredibly helpful for kids to retreat to when they’re overstimulated

 - Sensory Diet Activities for the Classroom